namanmanchanda09/American-Sign-Language-Detection-using-Computer-Vision/README.md

 * Speed of Drawing
 * Pen Pressure

 We’ll be leveraging the fact that two of the most common Parkinson’s symptoms include tremors and muscle rigidity which directly impact the visual appearance of a hand drawn spiral and wave.
+The variation in visual appearance will enable us to train a computer vision + deep learning algorithm to automatically detect Parkinson’s disease.